akkinenic/Python/README.md

 # Python
-Exercise 1 Solutions for Data Structures and Algorithms in Python 3 Edition
+Solutions for Data Structures and Algorithms in Python 3 Edition